Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Photoshop is expensive, and while many are happy to fork out a monthly fee for Adobe’s revised Creative Cloud system, others will always turn to free software first.
-One thing is for sure: if you’re the proud owner of a camera that shoots raw, you really should be taking advantage of it, because RAW is better than JPEG in certain cases.
+One thing is for sure: if you’re the proud owner of a camera that shoots RAW, you really should be taking advantage of it, because RAW is better than JPEG in certain cases.

-I’ve trawled the Web for the best free raw processors for Mac OS X, though many of these have Windows versions too.
-Be aware that though these are designed to edit raw image files, that doesn’t make them good all-round image editors in general.
-This software is simply designed to process your raw, uncompressed exposures into something that can be viewed, shared and edited in standard software.
+I’ve trawled the Web for the best free RAW processors for Mac OS X, though many of these have Windows versions too.
+Be aware that though these are designed to edit RAW image files, that doesn’t make them good all-round image editors in general.
+This software is simply designed to process RAW files, uncompressed exposures into something that can be viewed, shared and edited in standard software.

 This usually comes in the form of first party (and sometimes third party) software on a CD, but most can also be downloaded from manufacturer support websites.
 Not so long ago you might have had trouble getting Mac-specific software, but thankfully this is no longer the case.
 This software certainly isn’t necessarily going to be as complete as Photoshop (which uses Adobe Camera Raw), and rarely does it even come close to Lightroom or Aperture standards.